-Aging happens in many dimensions – it’s so much more than your skin migrating up and down, or backwards and forwards.
-When we age, our skin doesn’t just sag down, rather, the underlying musculature in the face starts to sag while we lose fat pads in the face, leading to a loss of tone and looseness that occurs in different directions.
-Aesthetx has the aim of addressing aging in all dimensions, allowing us create their natural, balanced, and proportional results.
+Aging happens in many dimensions – it’s so much more than your skin migrating up and down or backwards and forwards.
+When we age, our skin doesn’t just sag downward – the underlying musculature in the face also starts to sag and our facial fat pads begin to shift under the skin.
+Overall, this leads to a loss of tone and results in a general looseness in our facial tissues.
+To correct these changes, the surgeons at Aesthetx address aging from all dimensions.
+This multi-dimensional approach allows them to create the natural, balanced, and proportionate results that patients desire.

-Dr. Zeidler and Dr. Berkowitz think of their facelift results are about turning back the hands of time, not making patients look “altered” or like a different person.
-We take an active and extensive effort to restore each patient to their more youthful state, because “You, only better,” is our guiding principle.
+Dr. Zeidler and Dr. Berkowitz think of their facelift as a way to turn back the hands of time instead of a way to make patients look altered or drastically different.
+“You.
+Only better,” is their guiding principle, and they take an active and extensive effort to restore each patient to a naturally youthful state.

 - History of the Facelift